 GEOMETRY CLASS OBJECTIVES

-The mathematics learning experience in Geometry centers on Reasoning and Logic, Two and Three-Dimensional Shapes including Circles, and Right Triangle Trigonometry.
-Students have been introduced to most common of these topics as early as 4th grade but mainly in 7th grade and Pre-Algebra.
-Students in this course will extend their knowledge about basic shapes of finding surface area and volume of uncommonfigures to include logical reasoning, problem-based activities, and the use of trigonometric ratios.
+The mathematics learning experience in Geometry centers on Reasoning and Logic, Two and Three-Dimensional Shapes, including Circles, and Right Triangle Trigonometry.
+Students have been introduced to the most common of these topics as early as 4th grade, but mainly in 7th grade and Pre-Algebra.
+Students on this course will extend their knowledge of basic shapes by finding the surface area and volume of uncommon figures to include logical reasoning, problem-based activities, and the use of trigonometric ratios.
 Real world applications and problem-solving strategies will be integrated throughout the course.

-The following is the content that will be covered in PreAP Geometry.
+The following is the content that will be covered in Honors Geometry.

 (Changes may be made according to the school schedule, considering school activities and possible snow days.)